Dan Tipton

-Dan Tipton (1844 - February 25, 1898) was an American sailor, miner, gambler, and member of a federal posse led by American Old West lawman Wyatt Earp.
+Dan Tipton (c.
+1844 – February 25, 1898) was an American sailor, miner, gambler, and member of a federal posse led by American Old West lawman Wyatt Earp.
 He rode with Earp's vendetta during which four outlaw Cowboys were killed.

 Life in Arizona

 Tipton served aboard the USS Malvern during the American Civil War and drifted west afterward.
 He showed up in Tombstone in March 1881.
 When Morgan Earp was assassinated on March 18, 1882, Tipton was present in the billiard parlor where Morgan was killed.
 Tipton joined Earp's posse after it returned from Prescott.
 While escorting Virgil Earp and his wife Allie to the train bound for California, Wyatt killed Frank Stilwell who had been named as a suspect in Morgan's murder.